Ribs (song)

 "Ribs" is a song by New Zealand singer-songwriter Lorde, from her debut studio album Pure Heroine (2013).
 Universal Music Group (UMG) released it as a promotional single on 30 September 2013.
 Written and produced by Lorde and Joel Little, "Ribs" is an electronica, indietronica and electropop song discussing Lorde's stress over aging.

 Music critics met "Ribs" with acclaim; most have praised its lyrical content, and the song has consistently ranked among Lorde's best songs.
 Commercially, the track appeared on record charts in Australia, New Zealand, the United Kingdom and the United States.
-Lorde performed the song on numerous occasions, including on the Late Show with David Letterman, on her Pure Heroine Tour in 2014, her Melodrama World Tour in 2017 and 2018, and her Solar Power Tour in 2022 and 2023.
-After the release of "What Was That" in 2025, the track began to resurge in popularity and began to enter various charts for the first time.
+Lorde has performed the song on numerous occasions, including on the Late Show with David Letterman, and on her Pure Heroine (2014), Melodrama (2017-18), Solar Power (2022-23) and Ultrasound (2025-26) concert tours.
+After the release of "What Was That" in 2025, the track began to resurge in popularity and enter various charts for the first time.